JOIN NOW

 Cable Chest Fly Overview

-The cable chest fly (standing) is an effective upper-body cable exercise for building the chest muscles — especially the upper and mid-chest (clavicular head and sternocostal portion of the pectoralis major).
-Cable attachments on a cable machine provide smoother resistance than dumbbells and maintain constant tension through the full range of motion.
-Standing cable flyes keep the shoulders stable, promote good posture, and help sculpt the inner chest with a hugging motion while keeping elbows slightly bent.
+The standing cable chest fly is an effective upper-body cable exercise for building the chest muscles, with emphasis on the clavicular head and sternal head of the pectoralis major.
+Using cable attachments provides smoother resistance than dumbbells and maintains constant tension through the full range of motion.
+Performing the movement standing improves shoulder stability and posture while keeping tension on the chest with a controlled hugging motion and slightly bent elbows.

 Unlike dumbbell flyes, cable flyes allow more control, constant tension at the top, and adjustable angles for upper-, mid-, and lower-chest emphasis.
 The standing position also engages core muscles to maintain balance, allowing you to focus on pulling the arms forward and squeezing the pecs.
 Using two cables, cable handles, and a staggered stance keeps tension on the pecs while reducing stress on the shoulder joint.